MSc in Translational Health Sciences

 - structured individual and group activities (delivered online)

-- a one-week intensive residential course with lectures, small group activities and presentations
+- a one-week intensive course with lectures, small group activities and presentations

 - an online follow-up to support you in writing your module assignment.